Table of Contents

 Treatment of specific conditions

-The alternative medicinal approach like spinal manipulation, chiropractic movement or manipulation can also provide short-term relief from symptoms.
-Conservative management must not be done in patients with trauma, malignancies, systemic infection, neurological findings, systemic inflammation etc.
+Alternative medicinal approaches such as spinal manipulation, chiropractic movement, or manipulation can also provide short-term relief from symptoms.
+Conservative management should not be offered to patients with trauma, malignancies, systemic infection, neurological findings, or systemic inflammation, however.

-- NSAIDS are commonly used
+- Non-steroidal anti-inflammatory drugs are commonly used.

 - Opioids can be used in severe cases of neck pain (Note that opioids can cause dependence.).